zeynepozdur/zeynepozdur/README.md

 ## Hi there 👋
 I am Zeynep Özdur and
-I am a freshman at Bilkent University
+I am a second year student at Bilkent University
 <!--
 **zeynepozdur/zeynepozdur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.